W-Sho-Sugihara/RB139/Study_guide.md

 # aa1 Closures

-Closures allow us to bundle a "chunk of code" and save it for later use.
+Closures are a "chunk of code" and can be saved for later use.
 Surrounding artifacts (variables, methods, objects) are bound to this "chunk of code" and allows the code to reference them when the closure is executed at a later time.
 Closures are like methods without names that can be passes around within a program. `Block`s, `Proc`s and `lambda`s are all examples of closures.
 Closers can be returned from a method or block in the form of Proc's and lambda's.

 # aa2 Binding

-Closures are bound to their surrounding artifacts, meaning the closures retain their references to their surrounding artifacts (methods, variables, objects, etc.)
+Closures are bound to their surrounding artifacts, meaning the closures retain the references to their surrounding artifacts (methods, variables, objects, etc.) at the time of definition when they are called later.

 ```ruby
 def call_me(some_code)